 Everyone enrolled in school is required by state law to attend regularly.
 Frequent absences may lead to failure in subjects which may lead to school dropouts.
-In the event your student will be absent, please call 570-296- 1852, or 570-296-1856, or email the appropriate school office, emails available on website.
+In the event your student will be absent, please call (570) 296-1852, or (570) 296-1856, or email dvbsattendance@dvsd.org.